 Rheology is the study of deformation and flow caused by applied stresses.
 In solid bodies, as well as in liquids, stresses can act in both tangential and normal directions.
 In certain cases both tangential and normal stresses are present simultaneously.
-However, in rheometric devices designed for measuring both stresses and deformation history, stresses are typically applied in either tangential (shear) or normal (extension/compression) direction.
+However, in rheometric devices designed for measuring both stresses and deformation history, stresses are typically either tangential (shear) or normal (extension/compression) direction.
 This leads to either shear or extensional rheology.

 These two types of rheological measurements can provide significantly different information about the material.
 For instance, many polymeric liquids have much higher viscosities in extension than in shear.

-There is a paper dedicated to longitudinal rheology of a dozen of Newtonian liquids: Dukhin, A.S. and Goetz, P.J.
+- Dukhin, A.S. and Goetz, P.J.
 Bulk viscosity and compressibility measurement using acoustic spectroscopy,” The Journal of Chemical Physics, Vol.130, Issue 12, (2009).